Blocky30/Blocky30/README.md

+im lazy and i do pretty much nothing

-Idk what to write here
+idk what else to write here